GoogleCloudPlatform/cloud-code-samples/python/django/python-hello-world/README.md

 This sample was written to demonstrate how to use the Cloud Code extension for Visual Studio code.

 Please change [SECRET_KEY](./src/helloworld/settings.py#L28) as soon as possible.
-If you keep its value unchanged, your application will be vulnerable from security issues.
+The application will run successfully even if you keep its value unchanged, but your application will be vulnerable from security issues.
+For example, privilege escalation and remote code execution.
 See [link](https://docs.djangoproject.com/en/2.2/ref/settings/#secret-key) for more details.

 * [Install Cloud Code for VS Code](https://cloud.google.com/code/docs/vscode/install)
 * [Creating a new app](https://cloud.google.com/code/docs/vscode/creating-an-application)